YOU'RE ALL SET!

-The postcard image of Florida, the cities in South Florida are home to some of the state’s most famous natural landscapes.
+The postcard-perfect image of Florida, cities in South Florida are home to some of the state’s most famous natural landscapes.
 Boasting a year-round tropical climate, South Florida offers a vibrant mix of outdoor attractions where you can spend your days both in and out of the sparkling blue waters.
 Whether you want to snorkel past colorful schools of fish or pay a visit to Hemingway’s former home, here are 15 of the best things to do in South Florida.

 Spot turtles in John Pennekamp Coral Reef State Park (Nearby Hotels)